zio/zio-config/docs/automatic/index.md

 }

 ```

+Please note that, by default the class names in the sealed trait terms will be mapped to their names converted
+to snake_case in the config.
+For example DetailsWrapped in scala code is "details_wrapped" in HOCON.
+This is overridable.

 There are various ways in which you can customise the derivation of sealed traits.
 This is a bit involving, and more documentations will be provided soon.